1996

 -

-In March 1996, Bill Gates announced a set of internet technologies called ActiveX.
-It was the moment web companies had feared — Microsoft was embedding the Internet into Windows.
+In March 1996, Bill Gates announces a set of internet technologies called ActiveX.
+It is the moment web companies had feared — Microsoft is embedding the Internet into its Windows OS.

 -

-Netscape Navigator 3.0 was a 'universal client' to help expand what HTML could do.
-But Netscape was also looking to broaden its product offering with a suite of tools it called Netscape Communicator.
+Netscape Navigator 3.0 is a 'universal client' to help expand what HTML can do.
+But Netscape is also looking to broaden its product offering with a suite of tools it calls Netscape Communicator.

 -